Dewick75/Predict/README.md

 ### Installation

 1. Clone or download this repository
-2. Ensure the CSV file `random_house_prices 2025 may assignment.csv` is in the same directory
+2. Ensure the CSV file `random_house_prices` is in the same directory
 3. Run the prediction script:

 ```bash